Rand404/solid-octo-eureka/Constitution.md

 **VI**.
 There is to be no limit on the number of MPs or pieces of legislature on the floor at one time.\
 **VII**.
 Unless specified in the body of a bill, no law passed by Parliament is retroactive.
 An act committed may only be punished according to the provisons of a law that was fully in force at the time the act was committed.\
 **VIII**.
 Unless specified in the body of a bill, individual may be held accountable to a law even if its provisions expired or were repealed so long as the act can be proven to have been committed during a time when the law was in force.
+**IX**.
+Bills proposed to Parliament are considered to be static at the moment of their proposal.
+No changes beyond grammatical, spelling or minor structural edits can be made to a bill once it has been proposed.

 ## Article 4 - The Cabinet - [Taken from CFN Const - Revised mildly]